KFlamsted/subscribe-reminder-animation/README.md

 A React application for creating recordable YouTube subscribe/like reminder animations with a green screen background.

+Feel free to use the youtube-subscribe-reminder-no-sound-example.mp4 in your videos however you need to add sounds yourself as I'm not allowed to distribute the sounds I'm using my self.
+(Per the license of the sounds)

 ## Features

 - ✅ Green screen background (#00FF00) for easy chroma keying